lucashowardmiller/stegline/README.md

 	"python stegline.py StegImage.jpg outdir (args)"

 ### Current Functionality:
-- Can get some ctf's flags automatically from the strings and output them to a report
+- Getting some ctf's flags automatically from the strings and output them to a report
-- Can output an image's exif tags and output them to a report
+- Outputting an image's exif tags and output them to a report
-- Can see if a files magic bytes matches its file extension
+- Seeing if a files magic bytes matches its file extension
 - Can detect hidden files in an image
+- OCR capabilities

 ### Dependencies: